redgridone/redgrid-cli/README.md

-# Redgrid Pair Device
+# Redgrid CLI

-Using this CLI it is easy for anyone to pair a Genio device without having to use the phone app.
+This CLI allows performing tasks such as pairing a tuya device, sending commands, adding infrared virtual devices and sending infrared commands

 ```
-Manage devices in the RegGrid TUYA cloud
+redgrid [command]

 Commands:
-  rgridpair link - Link a Genio device with the RedGrid managed TUYA cloud
+  redgrid link       Link a Genio device with the RedGrid managed TUYA cloud
-                                                                      [default]
-  rgridpair list - List the linked devices
+  redgrid list       List the linked devices
+  redgrid functions  Request a device for the list of commands/functions it
+                      supports
+  redgrid command    Send a command object to a TUYA device

 Options:
   --version   Show version number                                      [boolean]
   -h, --help  Show help                                                [boolean]
-  --ssid      The WiFi access point name (SSID) that the Genio device should
-              connect to.
-This must be a 2.4GHz WiFi network (5GHz not
-              supported)                                             [required]
-  --password  The password for the WiFi access point.                [required]
-                                           [boolean]

 ```